wileebgd/apex-vue-js/README.md

 1. Install the OEHR sample schema in your APEX workspace (SQL Workshop > Utilitites > Sample Datasets).
 2. Import the provided APEX application.
-3. Import three files in Workspace files section of the Shared Components, by creating "Vue" sub-folder and placing files in it.
+3. Import three files in the Workspace files section of the Shared Components by creating a "Vue" sub-folder and placing files in it.

 ## Usage

 1. Goto page 2.
-2. By clicking the link in the Classic report on the left hand side, you will open VueJS form on the right side.
+2. By clicking the link in the Classic report on the left-hand side, you will open the VueJS form on the right side.
-3. By clicking the VueJS button "Submit to Database" on the right hand side, you will commit changes and refresh classic report.
+3. By clicking the VueJS button "Submit to Database" on the right-hand side, you will commit changes and refresh the classic report.
-4. By clicking the "CHANGE THEME COLOR" in the APEX region, VueJS region look and feel will slightly change.
+4. By clicking the "CHANGE THEME COLOR" in the APEX region, the VueJS region look and feel will slightly change.

 ## References